-A patterned logo background conveys innovative concepts and ideas, making a strong imprint for your brand and memorability.
+A patterned background for logo designs conveys innovative concepts and ideas, making a strong imprint for your brand and memorability.
 Patterns are almost like pictures, and people are more inclined to remember images effortlessly.

 Another perk is the uniqueness of it all.
 These days, you see black, white, and colored logo backgrounds, but patterns are a dime a dozen.
 It can boost brand recognition due to its distinction, but it can also prove to be hard to work with.